deltachat/deltachat-desktop/docs/DEVELOPMENT.md

 After making your changes, go in the deltachat/electron Dev-console and press `F5` or `Cmd+R` to reload the frontend process.

 > **Note:** this only applies to the frontend code in `src/renderer`.
 To build the main process you still need to use `pnpm -w build:electron` and then restart the deltachat-desktop process. (`pnpm -w start:electron`)

+#### Running multiple versions/instances locally

+Per default (at least on linux) the local build uses the default config & account dir that also your installed desktop app uses (except for flatpak/AppImage).
+That might result in an error message when building the local app "Only one instance allowed.
+Quitting"

+You can define a different config dir by setting an env var DC_TEST_DIR in an .env file.
+See [.env.example](../packages/target-electron/.env.example)

+Be aware that the order matters: if the installed app is running you can start another instance with a different config dir.
+But if a local instances is running you can't start the installed app.

 ### Code Style <a id="code-style"></a>